Fusion power: Economics

-The EU spent almost €10 billion through the 1990s.
+The European Union spent almost €10 billion through the 1990s.
 ITER represents an investment of over twenty billion dollars, and possibly tens of billions more, including in kind contributions.
 Under the European Union's Sixth Framework Programme, nuclear fusion research received €750 million (in addition to ITER funding), compared with €810 million for sustainable energy research, putting research into fusion power well ahead of that of any single rival technology.
 The United States Department of Energy has allocated $US367M–$US671M every year since 2010, peaking in 2020, with plans to reduce investment to $US425M in its FY2021 Budget Request.
 About a quarter of this budget is directed to support ITER.